Sensory and developmental neuroscience

 We use multiphoton imaging, electrophysiology and behaviour to study the sense of smell (olfaction) in fruit flies, a genetically tractable model organism whose olfactory system is remarkably similar to our own.
 We are interested in how information about odours in the environment is encoded in the brain and how olfactory circuits wire themselves up to enable these coding strategies.
 Our current research shows how an animal’s ability to form odour-specific associative memories depends on the particular ways in which sensory information is encoded in central brain circuits.

 We work with sophisticated in vivo models to understand the development of the brain, including the hypothalamus and the cerebellum.
 These regions let us sense and respond to our own bodies and the environment.
 The hypothalamus is key to the body’s wellbeing, acting as the master controller of homeostasis.

 Our current research provides understanding of homeostasis in health as well as in wide-ranging disorders, including autism, anxiety and addiction, and in ageing.
-Developmental neuroscientists work closely with developmental biologists in the Bateson Centre and the Department of Biomedical Science.
+Developmental neuroscientists work closely with developmental biologists in the Bateson Centre and the School of Biosciences.

 Chronic pain is a debilitating experience, affecting patients across all clinical disciplines.
 It often results in serious co-morbidities and psychological disorders such as anxiety and depression.

 Chronic pain is a major public health issue, impacting on health, quality of life, employment and the wider economy.
 However, its pathogenesis is still poorly understood, which limits treatment options.